Drama and Performance Art

-Now in it's second production, the Night of Fine Arts (NOFA) 2017 invites talents from all over the student body to put those talents on display.
+Now in it's third year, the Night of Fine Arts (NOFA) 2017 invited talents from all over the student body to put their God-given gifts on display.
 Not limited to performing arts, NOFA includes visual arts like photography, painting, graphic arts, even origami, as well as instrumental pieces, comedy and drama shorts, vocal solos and collaborations.

 What has resulted in the past three years has been a stunning display of not only courage, but also the blessing of amazing performances.
 Read the recap of the 2017 NoFA HERE.